ghivert/modular-styles/README.md

 modularStyles.watch(options)
 ```

-The options are the same than below.
+The options are the same as below.

 # PostCSS configurations

 You can use any plugin you want for PostCSS.
 Just add them to your `package.json`,
-creates a `.postcssrc.json`, a `.postcssrc.js` or a `postcss.config.js`, and
+create a `.postcssrc.json`, a `.postcssrc.js` or a `postcss.config.js`, and
 add your plugins and options directly into this file.

-Like this:
+Like so:

 ```javascript
 // .postcss.config.js